nhat-tien/blog/content/about/_index.md

 ## FAQs
 ### Who are you?
-An undergradute student at an ordinary university, who is pursuing an bachelor's degree in Information Teachnology.
+An undergradute student at an ordinary university, who is pursuing an bachelor's degree in Information Technology.

 Here's a list of facts about me (*will be more in the future*):
 - Just a freaky guy from Vietnam